slcs-jsc/mptrac/docs/manual/high-level-interface.md

 ### 1. Memory Management

-- **`void mptrac_alloc(...)`**: Allocates memory for control, cache, climatology, meteorology, and atmospheric data structures on the CPU and GPU.
+- **`void mptrac_alloc(...)`**: Allocates memory for control, cache, climatology, meteorology, atmospheric, deposition, and domain-decomposition data structures on the CPU and GPU.

 - **`void mptrac_free(...)`**: Frees memory allocated for these structures.

 ### 2. Initialization and memory updates

-- **`void mptrac_init(...)`**: Initializes the MPTRAC model with control, cache, climatology, and atmospheric data.
-It adjusts the time range of the simulation and initializes the random number generator.
+- **`void mptrac_init(...)`**: Initializes model timesteps and the random number generator and transfers the deposition inventories allocated and zero-initialized by `mptrac_alloc` to the GPU.

 - **`void mptrac_update_device(...)`**: Updates device memory with the latest data from CPU memory.